ncatlab/nlab-content/pages/1/1/4/7/7411/content.md

 $$\tilde{V} \colon B V \times (B V)^{op} \to Cat$$
 ($B V$ is the one-object 2-category associated with a monoidal category $V$, and $(B V)^{op}$ is the same 2-category but with 1-cell composition (= tensoring) in reverse order), and the two-sided strength means we have a structure of [[lax natural transformation]] $\tilde{V} \to \tilde{V}$.

-We remark that in the _symmetric_ monoidal setting, we will assume that the left and right strengths $\tau$ and $\sigma$ are related by the symmetry in the obvious way, by a commutative square
+We remark that in the setting where $V$ is _symmetric_ monoidal, we will assume that the left and right strengths $\tau$ and $\sigma$ are related by the symmetry in the obvious way, by a commutative square

 $$\array{
 A \otimes T(B) & \stackrel{\tau_{A, B}}{\to} & T(A \otimes B) \\